Virginia Man-Yee Lee: Early life and education

 Lee was born in 1945 in Chongqing, Republic of China, and moved to Hong Kong with her family at age five.
 She lived with her extended family and studied at a primary school that taught in Chinese.
 After a year at a secondary school with Chinese as its language of instruction, she switched to a secondary school that taught in English.
 Her mother, together with most of her relatives, moved to the United States when she was about 11, but she stayed in Hong Kong with one of her brothers and her paternal grandmother.

-Lee has been learning the piano at the insistence of her mother, who as a result encouraged her to study at the Royal Academy of Music in London.
+Lee had been learning the piano at the insistence of her mother, who as a result encouraged her to study at the Royal Academy of Music in London.
 Lee was eager to leave Hong Kong and explore other countries, and so she began her piano study in 1962.
 Eventually, her interest in science led her to start a BSc degree in chemistry at the University of London.
 Two years into her piano program, she decided to fully commit to science, obtaining a BSc in 1967 and then an MSc in biochemistry in 1968 from Imperial College London (which at that time was still a member of the University of London).

 Afterwards, Lee moved to the United States to be closer to her mother, who was living Los Angeles, and pursued her PhD at the University of California, San Francisco under the supervision of Choh Hao Li.
 She completed it in 1973.

 Career

 Following her PhD, she worked as a postdoctoral fellow at the Rudolf Magnus Institute of the University of Utrecht in the Netherlands for a year.
-In 1974, at the invitation of Michael L. Shelanski and Lloyd A. Greene, who were setting up a research group at Boston Children’s Hospital, she returned to the United States and became a postdoctoral fellow at the Boston Children’s Hospital and Harvard Medical School.
+In 1974, at the invitation of Michael L. Shelanski and Lloyd A. Greene, who were setting up a research group at Boston Children's Hospital, she returned to the United States and became a postdoctoral fellow at the Boston Children's Hospital and Harvard Medical School.

 She then entered the biotechnology sector in 1979, when she became the associate senior research investigator at the Philadelphia-based pharmaceutical company Smith, Kline & French, now a part of GlaxoSmithKline.
 Upset about the restrictions in industry, a year later, she returned to academia, joining the Department of Pathology and Laboratory Medicine of the University of Pennsylvania School of Medicine (now Perelman School of Medicine).
 Fearing the transition, she took an MBA from the Wharton School of the University of Pennsylvania in 1982 as a "back-up plan" to be at the pharmaceutical industry, completing two years later.

 Lee became a professor in 1989, and the John H. Ware 3rd Endowed Professor in Alzheimer's Research in 1999.

 Since 2002, Lee has been the director of the Center for Neurodegenerative Disease Research, Perelman School of Medicine, University of Pennsylvania.

 In 2004, the Marian S. Ware Center for Alzheimer's Drug Discovery Program was established at the University of Pennsylvania, and Lee has been directing it since.